drseg/swift-fsm/README.md

 }
 ```

 The order of `when` and `matching` is inverted and not supported.
-This no different to the previous error, but the compiler interprets the problem differently.
+This is no different to the previous error, but the compiler interprets the problem differently.
 It selects a `|` overload from an unrelated module and declares that it is being misused.

 The compiler cannot help identify which pipe in the chain is causing the problem.
 Often it’s simpler just to delete and rewrite the statement rather than trying to figure out what the complaint is.